russgreen/Transmittal/README.md

 - [ ] Merge and edit transmittal history
 - [ ] Display reports
 - [ ] Build and test installer
-- [ ] Desktop app to manage transmittal hiostory outside of Revit and issue non-Revit documents
+- [ ] Desktop app to manage transmittal history outside of Revit and record issue of non-Revit documents